self-improving-agent/SomaticVariantCallingWithDeepLearning/docs/snakemake_rules.rst

 Neural Network Training
 -------------------------
 The rule in this category responsible for training neural network models.
+It trains multiple models (specified by the number_of_runs) and records the average performance and variances to calculate errors.

-* train_model
+* run_experiment

-This rule has 8 configuration parameters, to allow for greater flexibility in creating the desired network.
+This rule has 9 configuration parameters, to allow for greater flexibility in creating the desired network.
 These are:

+* number_of_runs - the number of models to be trained as part of the experiment
-* experiment_name - the name of the model to be produced, this will also be the name of the results folder
+* experiment_name - the name of the experiment, this will also be the name of the results folder
 * model_type - sets what kind of architecture should the model use.
-The options are: GRU, LSTM, RNN, Perceptron, with the default being GRU
+The options are: GRU, LSTM, RNN, Transformer, Perceptron, with the default being GRU
 * epochs - for how many epochs should the model train for
 * batch_size - how many datapoints should be in one batch
 * learning_rate - the learning rate of the model